arkalab/tropiiify/README.md

 >“Standards are like toothbrushes, a good idea but no one wants to use anyone elses” - Anita Golderba

 To configure how your IIIF manifests will be created, you will need to define a export template mapping the metadata properties you're using to IIIF properties.
-This is done by labeling your properties with the following naming convention:
+This is done by labeling your properties according to the following naming convention:

 - `id`: manifest [id](https://iiif.io/api/presentation/3.0/#id)
 - `label`: manifest [label](https://iiif.io/api/presentation/3.0/#)